CSIS-iLab/ocean/_posts/2018-12-10-rare-bipartisan-agreement-on-combating-illegal-fishing.md

 ---
-title: Rare Bipartisan Agreement on Combating Illegal Fishing
+title: Taking a Bi-Partisan Approach to Combatting Illegal Fishing
 date: 2018-12-10 14:34:57 +0000
 excerpt: When most Americans think about seafood, they don’t associate this healthy source of protein with global conflict.
 But in the future, access to seafood may